 - Spread out the jeans on a flat surface.

 - Locate the spot you want your rips (knees are the safest bet) and mark with a pen.

 - Sandpaper the area so the denim thins and fades.

 - Place a piece of cardboard or a small wooden block inside the pant legs so you don’t cut the back of the jean — unless you want to.

 - Take a pair of super-sharp small scissors, stanley knife, or a box cutter and slice horizontally.

 - Let it fray naturally or take some tweezers and pull out the lose ends.

 Can’t be bothered?
-Click through the slideshow for 10 ripped jeans we’re loving right now.
+Keep scrolling for 10 ripped jeans we’re loving right now.